leok7v/leok7v.github.io/page5.md

 I was team lead of Desktop client team at <a href="https://www.blurb.com/" target="_blank">Blurb Inc.</a>

 Designed, implemented from scratch, and successfully released the original version of the BookSmart application for Windows and Macintosh platforms.
-BookMaker is a desktop self-publishing automation tool that provides significantly simplified experience for beginner users to create books, photo albums, and other print-on-demand production (comparing e.g. to Open Office).
+BookSmart is a desktop self-publishing automation tool that provides a significantly simplified experience for beginners to create books, photo albums, and other print-on-demand products (compared, e.g., to OpenOffice).
 Similar to Apple iPhoto.
-Lead a team of 3 software developers and 2 test engineers.
+Led a team of 3 software developers and 2 test engineers.
-Implemented Java/Swing UI code, complex page layout algorithms, servers communication layer.
+Implemented Java/Swing UI code, complex page-layout algorithms, and the server communication layer.